So many questions…

 How many couples will be in my group?

-At present, we teach up to 25 couples in a course.
-We have 3 groups all running on the same night, in separate rooms, taught by the same midwife every week.
-Typically this means that there are 3 groups of between 7-9 couples.
+We have 3 or 4 groups all running on the same night, in separate rooms, taught by the same midwife every week.
+Usually each group has 7-9 couples in it.

 How do you decide who will be in my group?